EmployeeIssues.comU.S. Employee Rights in Plain English

 Worker Economic Opportunity Act

-As an amendment to the Wagner-Peyser Act listed above, its was passed to consolidate, coordinate and improve employment, training, literacy, and vocational rehabilitation programs.
-It rolled unemployment offices into the "One-Stop" services delivery system, formally referred to as One-Stop Career Centers.
+As an amendment to the Wagner-Peyser Act listed above, the WIA was passed to consolidate, coordinate and improve employment, training, literacy, and vocational rehabilitation programs through state workforce investment boards and unemployment offices.
+It required states to establish workforce investment boards and it rolled state unemployment offices into the "One-Stop" services delivery system, which established One-Stop Career Centers.

 Search Tips